 If you are over 30, through trial and error you may have learned you are too old for the following:

 Ambitions don't have an expiration date.
 Yes, with age comes responsibilities and inherently excuses.
 I absolutely admit that some goals become more difficult as you age, but doesn’t that just make you even more of a badass for accomplishing them?
 Fact Check: True ✔️

-True Story: I once was tackled by a 70+ year old young man who oddly looked like Hulk Hogan at the gym.
+True Story: At the gym, I once was tackled by a 70-something-years-young man who oddly looked like Hulk Hogan.
 We had become friends over time as we frequently crossed paths, but one lesson stuck with me from our conversations.
 I asked him how he stayed fit for so many years of his life, his answer was simple: “I am constantly switching things up.
 Trying new things.”
 He is 100% right.